ChatGPTNextWeb/ChatGPT-Next-Web/docs/faq-en.md

 2. Apply for a foreign credit card
 3. Find someone online to top up

-## How to access the GPT-4 API?

-(Updated April 6th) Access to the GPT-4 API requires a separate application.
-Go to the following address and enter your information to join the waitlist (prepare your OpenAI organization ID): https://openai.com/waitlist/gpt-4-api
-Wait for email updates afterwards.

 ## How to use the Azure OpenAI interface

 Please refer to: [#371](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/371)